afra-alishahi/afra-alishahi.github.io/index.md

 ## Publications

+- Raquel Alhama, Ruthe Foushee, Dan Byrne, Allyson Ettinger, Susan Goldin-Meadow and Afra Alishahi (2023).
+Linguistic productivity: the case of determiners in English.
+In <i>Proceedings of the 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for ComputationalvLinguistics(IJCNLP-AACL).</i>
+- Hosein Mohebbi, Willem Zuidema, Grzegorz Chrupała and Afra Alishahi (2023).
+Quantifying context mixing in transformers.
+In <i>Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL).</i>
+- Gaofei Shen, Afra Alishahi, Arianna Bisazza and Grzegorz Chrupała (2023).
+Wave to syntax: probing spoken language models for syntax.
+In <i>Proceedings of the 24th INTERSPEECH Conference.</i>
+- Mitja Nikolaus, Afra Alishahi and Grzegorz Chrupała (2022).
+Learning English with Peppa Pig. <i>Transactions of the Association for Computational Linguistics</i>, 10, 922–936.
+- Bertrand Higy, Lieke Gelderloos, Afra Alishahi and Grzegorz Chrupała (2021).
+Discrete representations in neural models of spoken language.
+In <i>Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP</i> at EMNLP 2021.
+- Afra Alishahi, Grzegorz Chrupała, Alex Cristia, Emmanuel Dupoux, Bertrand Higy, Malvin Lavechin, Okko Räsänen and Chen Yu (2021).
+ZR-2021VG: Zero-Resource Speech
+Challenge, Visually-Grounded Language Modelling track.
 - Afra Alishahi, Yonatan Belinkov, Grzegorz Chrupała, Dieuwke Hupkes, Yuval Pinter, Hassan Sajjad (2020).
 Proceedings of the Third BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP.
 EMNLP 2020.
 - Grzegorz Chrupała, Bertrand Higy and Afra Alishahi (2020).
 Analyzing analytical methods: The case of phonology in neural models of spoken language.
 In <i>Proceedings of ACL 2020.</i>
 - Lieke Gelderloos, Grzegorz Chrupała and Afra Alishahi (2020).
 Learning to understand child- and adult-directed speech.
 In <i>Proceedings of ACL 2020.</i>